csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 ### Selecting the executable in `fzf`

-Now we can simply pipe the results into `fzf` in order to filter the results and launch the executable in a particular way, in my case I change directory to the executable folder and run it from there (I do this because the projects I work on have to run in multiple platforms and we end up copying dynamic libraries into the binary folder and setting the rpath to `$ORIGIN` in order to emulate the way this works on Windows... aaaarg!? :see_no_evil:).
+Now we can simply pipe the results into `fzf` in order to filter the results and launch the executable!

+In my case I change directory to the executable directory and run it from there, I do this because I work on projects that need to run on multiple platforms and there's a bit of cross platform `rpath` "fun" involved leading to this decision :see_no_evil:.

 i.e. `~/bin/xx`
 ```bash